- What is an online code editor?

 - Fully open-source on GitHub under the MIT license.

-We haven’t included the editors that are fully focused on interviews or don’t have enough features to be called a complete product.
+We haven’t included the online code editors that are fully focused on interviews or don’t have enough features to be called a complete product.

 If you think something deserves to be here, do let us know – we will be thankful.